Bentley 3.5 Litre: 3½ Litre

 A drophead 3½ Litre was briefly featured as James Bond's vehicle in the 1963 movie From Russia with Love.

 4¼ Litre

-Beginning in March, 1936, a 4¼ Litre version of the car was offered as replacement for the 3½ Litre, in order to offset the increasing weight of coachwork and maintain the car's sporting image in the face of stiff competition.
-The engine was bored to 3½ in (88.9 mm) for a total of 4.3 L (4257 cc/259 in³).
+From March 1936, a 4¼ Litre version of the car was offered as replacement for the 3½ Litre, in order to offset the increasing weight of coachwork and maintain the car's sporting image in the face of stiff competition.
+The engine was bored to 3½ in (88.9 mm) for a total of 4.3 L (4,257 cc or 259 in³).
 From 1938 the MR and MX series cars featured Marles steering and an overdrive gearbox.
 The model was replaced in 1939 by the MkV, but some cars were still finished and delivered during 1940–1941.

-1234 4¼ Litre cars were built, with Park Ward remaining the most popular coachbuilder.
+1,234 4¼ Litre cars were built, with Park Ward remaining the most popular coachbuilder.
 Many cars were bodied in steel rather than the previous, more expensive, aluminium over ash frame construction.

-A Drophead 4¼ Litre was featured as James Bond's car in the 1983 movie Never Say Never Again.
+A drophead 4¼ Litre was featured as James Bond's car in the 1983 movie Never Say Never Again.